DanielaVelasquez/sticker_album_match/README.md

 - In case you need to change the port of the database , open the file on */server/config/config.json* and change the attribute *port* to the new port in the *development* object.

+- In case you need to change the username of the database , open the file on */server/config/config.json* and change the attribute *username* to the new username in the *development* object.

+- In case you need to change the password of the database , open the file on */server/config/config.json* and change the attribute *password* to the new password in the *development* object.

 ### Steps to execution

 1. Download the project